Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 **✅ | CONGRATULATIONS!** - Your have a personal copy of the sample to explore!

-!!! abstract "Step 3: Launch Codespaces in tab 2️⃣"
+## Step 2: Launch Codespaces in Tab 2️⃣

 GitHub Codespaces will be our development environment for this workshop.
 Let's launch CodeSpaces now, starting from the fork of the `contoso-chat` repository you just created.